Some Martial Arts Carry Increased Injury Risks for Children

-Karate, Taekwondo and other martial arts are popular with children.
-Although these activities provide a good workout for kids, some types also come with increased risk for injury, reports a study by the American Academy of Pediatrics.
+Karate, taekwondo, judo and other martial arts are popular with children.
+Although these activities provide a good workout for kids, some types also come with increased risk for injury, reports a recent clinical report published in the American Academy of Pediatrics (AAP) journal.

 Have questions about the safety of your child’s martial arts class or what types to avoid?
 Ask your pediatrician.